Roger Lucey: Career

 The police set up a variety of measures into silencing Roger Lucey's message led by Paul Erasmus.
-Drewett stated that "[t]hese included attending and recording Lucey’ shows (later to be transcribed), raiding his house, interrogating him, bugging his telephone, intercepting his post, and monitoring press reports about Lucey."
+Drewett stated that "[t]hese included attending and recording Lucey’s shows (later to be transcribed), raiding his house, interrogating him, bugging his telephone, intercepting his post, and monitoring press reports about Lucey."
 Letters he obtained of invitations to festivals and clubs were destroyed and news regarding forthcoming performances were used to threaten venue owners.
 After the release of his records, they were confiscated from the independent stores and by 1974 with the passing of the Publications Act, censorship of Lucey grew harsher.
-A Directorate of Publications were set up through the law, which banned subsequently Lucey's The Road is Much Longer (1979).
+A Directorate of Publications were set up through the law, which subsequently banned Lucey's The Road is Much Longer (1979).
 This, however debilitating, did not stop Lucey from recording and performing his music.

 Roger Lucey also wrote the protest song "Lungile Thabalza" (1979), which was also subjected to banning by the Directorate of Publications.
 The song discusses an activist who died in police custody.
 Lucey, along with Jennifer Ferguson, the Kalahari Surfers and the Cherry Faced Lurchers, among others, contributed songs to Shifty Records' Forces Favourites, which was a support to the End Conscription Campaign.
 Lucey also wrote songs such as "You only need say nothing" (1979) and "The boys are in town" (1980) that commented on the South African Border War.
 Roger Lucey also toured internationally to countries such as Britain, United States, Botswana and Namibia, among others.

 Roger Lucey formed part of a group that offered an alternative to apartheid hegemony alongside James Phillips, the Kalahari Surfers, Juluka, Savuka, Bright Blue, Mzwakhe Mbuli, Bayete, and Stimela.